mmason33/Marvel/README.md

 7. Each contest has a unique url that correspondings to a data structure.
 8. The url's are shareable and can visited as long as the data exists.
 9. If the url visited is not the root and does not match a database key then a new contest/url will be created.
+10. Express was used to obfuscate the api origin.
+11. The Express api wrapper is at `http://localhost:5000/api/characters/3` with the last part of the url being a request variables (`req.params`).